natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 A harpoon's weight includes the weight of 50 feet of hemp rope.
 It can be reduced by using shorter or lighter rope.

 **Kestros**: The kestros is an oddly shaped sling used for launching darts.
 Your Strength modifier applies on damage rolls when you use a kestros, just as it does for thrown weapons.
-You can fire—but not load—a kestros with one hand.
+You can fire-but not load-a kestros with one hand.
 Loading a kestros is a move action that requires two hands and provokes attacks of opportunity.
 Halflings treat the kestros as a martial weapon.

 **Mattock**: Derived from the digging tool of the same name, a mattock resembles a two-handed pick, but with a chisel-like blade instead of a point.